MiDataInt/mdi-script-generator/static/options/CLUSTER_ACCOUNT.md

 allow you to submit a job to the cluster via the Slurm 'sbatch' command.

-For the University of Michigan Great Lakes cluster, this account is typically based on the uniqname of the principal investigator.
+For the University of Michigan Great Lakes cluster, this account is based on the uniqname of the principal investigator.

 **Example**